Myth or Fact: Does Amazon Own My Ebook When I Publish On Kindle?

 Question: Does Amazon Own My Ebook?

-After watching an episode of CBC Marketplace titled, Are Your Apps Spying on You, a student became nervous about what the language in agreements you sign to use products and services online really allows.
+After watching an episode of CBC Marketplace titled, Are Your Apps Spying on You, a writer I know became nervous about what the language in agreements you sign to use products and services online really allows.

 Shows like this, though, rather than telling you not use apps or websites or any of the multitude of services we have online, are designed to show you how important it is to read those agreements before you check the “I agree” button and download or install them.